dannsam/xenko-docs/manual/get-started/manage-assets.md

 The tag and name filters are "and" filters.
 For example, if you filter by *tag:level* and *name:knight*, the asset view only displays assets with the tag "level" **and** the name "kight".

 Type filters are "or" filters.
-For example, if you filter by *type:animation* and *type:texture*, the asset view displays all assets that are animations **or** textures.
+For example, if you filter by *type:animation* and *type:texture*, the asset view only displays assets that are animations **or** textures.

 ### Add a filter

-1. Type in the filter bar.
+1. In the asset view, type in the filter bar.

     Game Studio displays a list of matching filters (name, type, or tag).